 I have a thing for bricks, especially red bricks.
 It might be because I grew up in Rome, among the Roman ruins and fascist architecture that used bricks frequently.
 Recently I developed a soft spot for traditional grey Chinese bricks as well, often used by the beautiful architecture firm Neri & Hu.

 The Yves Saint Laurent Museum in Marrakech was designed by Studio KO on a plot of land close to the Jardin Majorelle; it covers an area of 3,908 square metres and hosts 2 exhibitions, has an auditorium, a library, a coffee shop, a restaurant and a bookshop.
 It was commissioned by Pierre Bergé, who recently died, in memory of his partner, the legendary fashion designer Yves Saint Laurent.

 The architecture perfectly balances volumes and sinuous curves, different materials like the concrete of the reinforced structure, red brick made from industrial clay, the natural terracotta with a base in pre-cast terrazza of the outside facing and golden details.

 Studio KO, founded by architects Karl Fournier and Olivier Marty, hasn’t left anything to chance.
 The interiors are sublime.
 Bricks are used for patterns on the outdoor shell like wood is used to design patterns in the interiors.

 Yves Saint Laurent Museum in Marrakech is an example of elegance, a happy combination of forms and colors, the perfect homage to a master of fashion and a genius creative mind.
 It is no doubt one of my favourite pieces of architecture from last few years.

-Photographs by Dan Glasser, courtesy of Karla Otto Paris.
+Photographs by Dan Glasser, courtesy of Studio KO.